Allarezeroes26/Game-Library/README.md

 # 🎮 Game Library

-A responsive web application that lets users explore games by **genre, platform, developer, and tags** — powered by a RESTful API built with Node.js and Express.
+A web application that lets users explore games by **genre, platform, developer, and tags** — powered by a RESTful API built with Node.js and Express.

 It displays game details such as **trailers, screenshots, achievements, DLCs, related games, and store links**, all fetched dynamically.